 Program overview

-The Bachelor of Arts & Science in Anthropology & Remote Sensing is structured to provide a comprehensive education over a four-year period.
+The Bachelor of Arts & Science in Anthropology & Remote Sensing is structured to provide a comprehensive educational experience over a four-year period.
 The program includes:

 Featured Experiences